 This was an interview I’ve wanted for amodelofcontrol.com for as long as I’ve been doing interviews.
 I’ve followed, and listened to Bill Leeb’s work in Front Line Assembly (and to a lesser extent in his other projects) for well beyond two decades, and have long been curious about a number of things.

-Memory of a Festival: 025: Cold Waves IV
+/Memory of a Festival/025/Cold Waves IV

 So, prior to their London show a couple of weeks ago, I found myself chatting with Bill on his tour bus, discussing the band’s past, present and future, and it was a fascinating time.

 Unusually, then, for the Talk Show Host series, this was a face-to-face interview, and involved a whole lot of transcribing (hence the delay in posting it).
-The flow is therefore a little different, as I normally work on a set of questions by e-mail, and the responses were edited when transcribing to get the points across in a better way.
+The flow is, therefore, a little different, as I normally work on a set of questions by e-mail, and the responses were edited when transcribing to get the points across in a better way.
 No detail has been missed, it is simply a case of us writing differently to talking.

 Anyway – I would like to offer my grateful thanks to Bill for his time, and accompanying this interview is a corresponding review of that night’s show (which turned out to be a doozy, too).

-amodelofcontrol.com: Bill, how’s the tour been?
+Bill, how’s the tour been?

 I think people just want to see Bill and Rhys, so it’s been really great because we know everybody everywhere and it’s been fun.

-amodelofcontrol.com: If I got this correct, this year marks thirty years since the release of your first album [The Initial Command].
+If I got this correct, this year marks thirty years since the release of your first album [The Initial Command].
 So what’s your thoughts on your old stuff now, like the really early stuff, How do you think you’ve evolved compared to that, and what do you think about listening to it now?

-Bill Leeb: Well!
+/Bill Leeb/FLA: Well!
 I think a lot of people, you know, that are 20 years old or 25 years old probably can’t grasp that when we started, and when bands like Skinny Puppy did – there wasn’t any computers like there are now, so everything was done either through a little digital box or you had to play things manually.
 And samplers were just going to make their debut.

-So it was a very, very archaic time and when I listen to all this stuff that became records and…yeah, it was just a guy banging two steel drums trying to keep time to an analog synthesizer (like a pro one).
+So it was a very, very archaic time and when I listen to all this stuff that became records and…yeah, it was just a guy banging two steel drums trying to keep time to an analogue synthesizer (like a pro one).
 So if you were there, and if you were doing it, you can listen to it and understand why and how.
 If you’re just listening, as to what’s better, then it’s apples and oranges.
-We were just trying to figure stuff out too and learning, and we weren’t ever thinking about being career musicians.
+We were just trying to figure stuff out too and learning, and we weren’t even thinking about being career musicians.
 We just wanted to have some fun and experiment with stuff.

 It was also the beginning of punk rock and indie labels.
 And people were like sort of anti-all the big labels and so it was just a fun time.
 I’m thinking too we’ve gotten a little slicker with our production.

-amodelofcontrol.com: It’s kind of interesting because the last album Echogenetic – it’s what, three years old now? – and made me curious because you jettisoned guitars for the first time in many years.
-Broadly, it was all electronics and you picked old songs on tour that seemed to match that.
+It’s kind of interesting because the last album Echogenetic – it’s what, three years old now? – and made me curious because you jettisoned guitars for the first time in many years.
+Broadly, it was all electronics and you picked old songs on the tour that seemed to match that.
 Was there a rationale behind that – was this just a desire to go back to what you used to do?

-Bill Leeb: I think my plan was “OK let’s just lose the guitars and go back to basics”.
+/Bill Leeb/FLA: I think my plan was “OK let’s just lose the guitars and go back to basics”.
 But at the same time, let’s incorporate, you know, at the time, “dubstep” and all that new electronic music was debuting as well.
 I said let’s bring all the elements of new together, it’s what Front Line was.